 Tree Stand Safety Tips for Hunters

-MONTPELIER, Vt. – Tree stands get hunters out of sight and smell of wary deer, but they can also get hunters into trouble.
-Here are some tips from the Vermont Fish & Wildlife Department to help stay safe and get the most out of your tree stand hunting experience:
+Tree stands get hunters out of sight and smell of wary deer, but they can also get hunters into trouble.
+Here are some tips from Vermont Fish and Wildlife to help stay safe and get the most out of your tree stand hunting experience:

 - Buy smart.
 Only use stands certified by the Treestand Manufacturers Association (TMA).